+Importing a van to the UK.
 Importing a vans to the UK requires completion of various customs, VAT and import duty documentation.
 These can range from a simple form to a van needing a ‘passport'(ATA Carnet), to the need to pay a big VAT tax bill on an imported new custom build.
 Brexit has also added another layer of complication and is an added headaches for those exporting collectible vehicles to and from Europe.

 Below we will cover the most common questions relating to importing and exporting cars.

 How much UK import duty and VAT will I have to pay when importing a van?

 Non EC manufactured vans – 10% import duty and 20% VAT for private and commercial imports.

 R.V’s – 10% import duty & 20% VAT for private and commercial imports.

 Travel trailers (habitable) – >7m long or 2.3m wide is 2.7% import duty + VAT <2%, otherwise VAT @ 20%